 The cash value is accessible via a policy loan or via withdrawal, though the amount that policyholders take out is subtracted from the death benefit.
 That means that beneficiaries will receive less unless it’s paid back.

-Accessing the cash value is a great way to secure funds during financially unstable times or to use investments toward something in business.
+Accessing the cash value is a great way to secure whole life policy funds during financially unstable times or to use investments toward something in business.
 The fact that the cash value is tax-free makes it a huge benefit, though policyholders will have to pay back their loan with interest to keep their death benefit the same.

 Policyholders can choose a withdrawal or a policy loan, even if it does take away from their death benefit.
 It could be a better option as an investment or for retirement funds for the future.